TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.22.md

 ---

-And when they heard it, they marvelled, and left him, and went away.
+When they heard it, they marveled, and left him, and went away.